Track your savings and spending with NAV Planner

 Know your spending habits in 3 easy steps

-Swipe left on the coloured circle to find a 6-month bar chart view of your Money Out.
-Check on month(s) with unusual spikes and look for categories where you spent more than usual.
+Check on month(s) with unusual spikes and look for categories where you spent more than usual to keep yourself in check.

-Now that you’ve learnt more about your spend habits, the next step is to set a budget on how much you can spend.
+Now that you’ve learnt more about your spending habits, the next step is to set a budget on how much you can spend.

-Click on “Set Budget” and the next time you login, you’d be able to monitor your progress and celebrate if you’re on track or have kept within your budget. #smallwins.
+Scroll to the bottom and click on “Manage Budget” to have better control over your expenses.
+Add your own transactions under specific categories that may not have been captured for more effective tracking.
+This way, you’d be able to monitor your progress and celebrate if you’re on track or have kept within your budget. #smallwins.

 Check how it compares to your “Money in”